joev0000/ya6s/README.md

 uses a circuit simulation model that mimics the behavior of a WDC 65C02 microprocessor at the cycle level.
-It is built upon a simple digital signal model, which can be used to simulate other devices attached to the busses and processor signals via virtual backlplane.
+It is built upon a simple digital signal model, which can be used to simulate other devices attached to the busses and processor signals via virtual backplane.
 An out-of-band monitor is also included that can be used to load data from files on to the bus, as well as adding breakpoints and inspection commands to assist in debugging.

+This simulator is intended to be a software-based prototyping environment for a 65C02-based computer.
+It is designed to allow a system designer to include simulated hardware peripherals by monitoring the signals generated by the processor, and potentially other peripherals.

 ## Example